bamesserly/rl-sandbox/README.md

 Bunch of misc projects while I teach myself RL.

 ### Shower.py
-Keep the temperature of the shower within the right range.
+My implementation of the common beginner RL example of keeping the temparature of the shower within the desired range.

 This script implements the Bellman equation and builds/uses a q-table from scratch.